GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/sending-a-daily-summary-of-activity/en.md

 🔥 **Tips:**

-The 4th argument passed to the WP-Cron event is the ID of the user that must be logged-in when executing the GraphQL query (in this case, value `1` is the ID of the admin user).
+The 4th argument passed to the WP-Cron event is the ID (as an int) or username (as a string) of the user that must be logged-in when executing the GraphQL query.

+(In this case, value `1` is the ID of the admin user, and could have provided username `"admin"` too.)

 Passing this argument is typically needed when executing mutations, as most of these require a user (with the proper capabilities) to be logged-in.